ISO Services questions

 If in doubt regarding the security of your CalNet account, change your CalNet passphrase!

 When changing your CalNet passphrase, be sure to do so from a machine you believe is not infected by malware or otherwise compromised.
-Anti-malware and anti-virus scans should result in a "clean" report (no infections) for the machine you intend to use to change your CalNet passphrase from.
+Anti-malware and antivirus scans should result in a "clean" report (no infections) for the machine you intend to use to change your CalNet passphrase from.

-Note: Information Security and Policy is sometimes informed when passwords associated with UC Berkeley accounts are exposed in public forums or discovered during breach investigations.
+Note: The Information Security Office is sometimes informed when passwords associated with UC Berkeley accounts are exposed in public forums or discovered during breach investigations.
 In these cases, we may test the exposed passwords to see if they are valid CalNet passphrase.
 If the passphrase is validated, it will be scrambled immediately and the account deactivated until the account owner is contacted to create a new passphrase.
 This testing is done only for validation purposes and is not used for access to the account holder's email or other electronic services.

 Please see Why did I get a Credential Exposure notice and what should I do? for information on what to do if you receive an ISO Security notification for exposure of your account credentials.